dazfuller/PyLintTask/README.md

 This is a first attempt for me to create a VSTS build task and is in early stage development.
 The current roadmap for the task is as follows:

 1. Initial version to simply create a virtual environment and execute PyLint [*Done*]
-1. Initialization of virtual environment based on pip freeze file, installing PyLint if not already available
+1. Initialization of virtual environment based on pip freeze file, installing PyLint if not already available [*Done*]
 1. Exposure of PyLint command line options
 1. Ability to specify more than just modules